 Imagine Robotify's Introduction to Python course has 16 hours of content spread across 8 lessons and 230 challenges.
-The course aims to provide students in grades 6 through 8 students a foundational introduction to the Python programming language, and it can be applied to learning other text-based languages.
+The course aims to provide students in Grades 6 through 8 a foundational introduction to the Python programming language, and it can be applied to learning other text-based languages.

-Many of the next generations of leading tech products, such as Imagine Robotfy, are built using Python.
-Curriculumns for grades 3 through 5 are block-based programming, but content for grades 6 through 8 is built with Python.
+Many of the next generations of leading tech products, such as Imagine Robotify, are built using Python.
+Curriculums for Grades 3 through 5 are block-based programming, but content for grades 6 through 8 is built with Python.